GluuFederation/docs-ce-prod/docs/source/admin-guide/custom-script.md

 ## Update User

 oxTrust allows an admin to add and modify users which belong to groups.
 In order to simplify this process and apply repeating actions, oxTrust supports an Update User script.
-In this script it is possible to modify a person entry before it is stored in LDAP.
+In this script it is possible to modify a person entry before it is stored in the database.

 This script type adds only one method to the base script type: